ghik/kubernetes-the-harder-way/docs/Launching_the_VM_Cluster.md

 ### Commands and shortcuts

-`tmux` can be contolled with a multitude of commands and configuration options it offers (much like, for example, `vim`).
+`tmux` can be contolled with a multitude of commands and configuration options (much like, for example, `vim`).
 These commands can be issued internally (from within a session) or externally (from any terminal).

 In order to execute a command from within a session, hit `Ctrl`+`b`, then